Loreen: 2020–present: Så mycket bättre, acting debut, Melodifestivalen and Eurovision return

+On 19 February 2025, it was announced that Loreen would release a new collaborative project titled "SAGES" with Icelandic artist Ólafur Arnalds.
+The double single "In The Sound of Breathing/Opening" was released 7 March 2025.
+The EP was released 21 March 2025.

+In July 2025, it was announced that Loreen had been signed by Polydor France.
+Alongside the signing announcement, the single "Echoes" was announced for release on 4 July.
+The single was featured in the video game Split Fiction developed by Hazelight Studios.
+Shortly following the release of "Echoes", Loreen released the single "Pum Pum" with David Guetta and Dimitri Vegas on 18 July.

 Political activism

 During the Eurovision Song Contest 2012 in Baku, Azerbaijan, Loreen was the only entrant to meet local human rights activists.
 She later told reporters that "human rights are violated in Azerbaijan every day.
 One should not be silent about such things."
-An Azerbaijan government spokesman responded critically, saying the contest should not "be politicised" and requested that the EBU prevent such meetings.
+An Azerbaijan government spokesman responded critically, saying the contest should not "be politicised", and requested that the EBU prevent such meetings.
 Swedish diplomats replied that the EBU, the Swedish broadcaster SVT and Loreen had not acted against the competition's rules.

 In July 2012, Loreen performed at Slavianski Bazaar in Belarus, where Belarusian president Alexander Lukashenko was in attendance.
 During her visit to the country, she met with the wife of political prisoner Ales Bialiatski, Viasna representatives and independent journalists, and in a two-hour meeting expressed her support of political prisoners and signed the petition to ban the death penalty in the country.
 Loreen later stated she was fully aware of the risks coming with "speaking out," including the possibility of being stopped or arrested at the airport when trying to return home.

-In August 2013, she was the ambassador of the Swedish Committee for Afghanistan and she visited Kabul, Afghanistan, and the village Yaskin Bala in Warsaj Valley with Carl Bildt, Minister for Foreign Affairs of Sweden.
-The year after, the construction of a new primary school was due to start in the village and the plan was that Loreen would come back and follow the work of the new school until it was finished.
-"It was a great experience to meet the people of Warsaj in Yaskin Bala, both men and women.
-I hope to come back soon and meet my friends again," says Loreen, "Education is the most important issue, when it comes to decrease poverty and to help people taking control over their own lives," says Loreen, "I am very impressed of what SCA is doing in Afghanistan.
-To me, this is the right way of development efforts.
-I am happy to be committed in that work."
-For her work, Loreen was announced new patron of the World's Children's Prize in New York City, USA, and received the Crystal Globe.
-On 30 October 2014, she won the World's Children's Prize's Crystal Globe for the second time and met with Nobel Peace Prize winner Malala Yousafzai and Queen Silvia of Sweden in a ceremony at the Gripsholm Castle in Mariefred, Sweden.
-She also supports the WCP—the world's largest educational programs for children about children's rights.
+In August 2013, Loreen was appointed as the ambassador of the Swedish Committee for Afghanistan.
+Later that year, she visited Kabul and Yaskin Bala, Afghanistan, with Minister for Foreign Affairs of Sweden, Carl Bildt, where she oversaw construction of a new school.
+She was later announced as a new patron of the World's Children's Prize, receiving the Crystal Globe twice for her commitment to children's rights.

-In March 2022, Loreen performed at Sverige samlas och hjälper, a live fundraising gala in support of Ukraine after the 2022 Russian invasion.
+In March 2022, Loreen performed at Sverige samlas och hjälper, a live fundraising gala in support of Ukraine after the Russian invasion.

+Personal life

+Loreen was in a relationship with Idol 2004 winner Daniel Lindström between 2004 and 2006.
+The couple shared an apartment in Södermalm.
+Lindström dedicated his first music album after winning Idol to Loreen.

+In early 2017, Loreen came out as bisexual.
+In March 2021, Loreen revealed that she had a boyfriend.